ADAPTED - Alzheimer's disease apolipoprotein pathology for treatment elucidation and development

 - NeuroMMSig, a mechanistic interpretation of multiscale, multimodal clinical data, representing essential pathophysiology mechanisms of neurodegenerative diseases.
 Researchers can explore the biology that underpins disease development through this user interface.

-European Medical Information Framework
+EMIF - European Medical Information Framework

 The EMIF project aimed to develop a common information framework of patient-level data that links up and facilitates access to diverse medical and research data sources, opening up new avenues of research for scientists.
 The project focussed initially on questions relating to obesity and Alzheimer’s disease to provide a focus and guidance for the development of the framework.